sparker888/wri-case-study/src/app/page.md

 ![Cvent Training](/images/cvent-academy.png)

 Upon signing our contract with Cvent, I became involved in extensive onboarding and training sessions.
 This was led by the efforts of Abhishek Kumar who provided a four-week timeline of courses that gave me the necessary skills for basic Event Management configuration.
-I'm excited to work with the organization and look forward to further training'.
+I'm excited to work with the organization and look forward to further training.

 #### WRI 2024 Event Setup & Configuration